shriva1/heterogeneity-lengthscale/README.md

-MIT License – see LICENSE file.
+MIT License – see LICENSE.txt